Scott-Huston/Baseball/model.md

 create script that gets season-by-season data, cleans it, then saves to csv Then train model with each batch

-Historical betting lines at Vegas Insider?

 ## Pitch model:

+Get xwoba by count

+Add PA result column

-Get expected value for each pitch (hp_umpire?, velo, spin, sequencing?, handedness, situation?, fielding?, swing%, contact%, xwRC+, count, likelihood of strike call)
+Get expected value for each pitch (hp_umpire?, velo, spin, sequencing?, handedness, situation?, fielding?, swing%, contact%, xwRC+, count, likelihood of strike call, park)
 Need xwRC+ by count (I think I can create this without too much trouble) might need to create custom relative metrics for each pitcher (88mph changeup is different for a guy who throws a 90mph fastball vs. 98mph)
  - Maybe just difference from fastball?
 Difference from avg. pitch?